ohmyzsh/ohmyzsh/plugins/avd/README.md

 ## Functions

 - `avds` - Lists all the AVDs
+  - `-s` will skip the AVD numbers at the beginning of each output line
 - `avd [-v] <n>` - Launches n-th AVD from the AVDs list printed by `avds`
   - `-v` will let stdout and stderr print to the console which is